About Event & Meeting Planning

 Certificate of Completion

 Participants may complete program requirements and receive a certificate of completion, or attend only those classes that are of particular interest.
 To begin the program, simply register for courses.
 A certificate of completion is awarded upon successful completion of required courses.
-Applications for a certificate of completion are due two weeks before participants attend their final course.

 Note: Participants who are interested in completing all three tracks certificates can do so by taking all classes required to complete those tracks.